 Our Whole Souul Living Theme for this month is Divinity.
-For traditional Christians, the word usually refers to the Christian God or the nature of Jesus.
+For traditional Christians, the word usually refers to the Christian God and/or Jesus.
 For Jews, divinity could apply to anything from the orthodox God of the Old Testament to the cosmic Ein Sof (without end) of Kabbahlistic teaching.
 For many Indigenous People, divinity could refer to the animating spirits of nature or the mysterious forces that turn the seasons or the world.

 Some questions for communal or individual reflection:

 What experiences, forces, powers, principles, or feelings, that actually exist in your life or experience do you identify as divine?

 Is there a plan or purpose for the universe and existence?
 If so, where does it come from?

 There are many names for divinity; God, Spirit, Being, Allah, etc. Emerson called it The Oversoul.
 The Tao Te Ching calls it the Tao.
 Einstein referred to a “Unified Field.”
 Whatever you call it, is divinity… Good?
 Evil?
 Indifferent?
 Conscious?
 Free?